-Supporting local research organisations’ influence on economic policy
+Supporting local research and advocacy organisations’ influence on economic policy

-We are currently working with a group of Zambian economic think tanks and research institutes on a wide range of high profile policy issues.
-We provide strategic and tailored advice to each organisation’s needs.
-Priorities include strengthening policy development capacity and supporting approaches to policy influencing.
+We are currently working with alliances of Zambian think tanks, advocacy organisations and other influential interest groups on a wide range of high profile policy issues.
+We provide tailored advice for individual organisations and also forge influential coalitions with the power to achieve policy change.
+The approach combines support for the generation of policy-relevant research with a highly political approach to strategic advocacy.
 Kivu’s work in Zambia began in 2014 under the DFID-funded Zambian Economic Advocacy Programme.
 In 2016, we were asked to design and lead the delivery of the economic policy influencing component of the DFID-funded British Council Zambian Accountability Programme, which runs until Spring 2019.

 Supporting policy development and implementation in government

 We are providing highly responsive support to the Egyptian Minister of Education and his team on the implementation of their radical school reform agenda.